 You can enjoy this recipe as a treat poured over desserts, taken as a special drink at holidays or in ritual; or consume by the tablespoon once per day as a cardiotonic.

 honey or other sweetener such as maple syrup or sugar

-The first step is to make a decoction (basically a strong tea) of fresh or dried hawthorn berries.
+First make a decoction (a strong tea) of fresh or dried hawthorn berries.
 To prepare a decoction, you have the option of using the folk method or the weight to volume method.

 The folk method for preparing a hawthorn berry decoction is as follows: Place fresh or dried berries into a large stock pot and cover with cold water, using just enough water to cover berries by two inches.
 Bring to a boil.
 Once water boils turn down the heat for a slow simmer for 1-2 hours with the lid on.
 Strain liquid and move onto step two.

 The weight to volume method of decoction: weigh hawthorn berries using a electronic or manual kitchen scale.
-You don’t need anything fancy.
-Write down this number.
-Now multiply that number by 10.
-This final number gives you the total volume of water to simmer (decoct) your berries in.
-For example, if my hawthorne berries weighed 50grams, I multiply that number by 10 which gives me 500.
-This means I’ll simmer my 25grams of hawthorn berries in 500ML of water.
+Record the weight and multiply this number by 10.
+This final number gives you the total volume of water to simmer (decoct) your berries.
+For example, if the hawthorn berries weighed 50 grams, multiply 50 number by 10 which equals 500.
+This means simmer 25 grams of hawthorn berries in 500ml water.
 Place berries in a large pot, cover with the appropriate amount of cold water.
 Bring to boil, then turn it down and simmer for 1-2 hours with lid on.
 Strain.

-2. Once you've strained your berries, put the liquid back on the stove and reduce the amount by half volume with lid removed.
-I like to reduce using the lowest possible temperature on the stove that gives a nice gentle simmer.
-Your decoction should start to look nice and deep red in colour.
+2. Once you've strained the berries, put the liquid back on the stove and reduce the amount by half volume with lid removed.
+Simmer slowly.

-I'd love to hear from you, leave your comments below.
+I'd love to hear from you, please leave your comments below!